 1. Having completed the Bill Payment and Cash Withdrawal, the User would have either selected "Settle" or "Fast Cash".
 If Settle was selected then they would again have selected either "Cash" (and keyed in the amount) or selected Fast Cash.
 2. This would have completed the Basket and attempted to save the basket to the Data Centre.
 3. Following a failure of the first attempt, the system would automatically carry out a retry and attempt to save the basket to the Data Centre again.
 4. Following the failure of the second attempt, a message would have been displayed to the User informing them that there was a failure to contact the Data Centre and did they wish to Retry or Cancel.
 5. The fact that there were 4 attempts to contact the Data Centre, indicates that the User must have selected Retry and so the system would have made a 3rd attempt to save the basket to the Data Centre.
 6. Following a failure of the third attempt, the system would automatically carry out a retry and attempt to save the basket to the Data Centre yet again.
 7. Following the failure of the fourth attempt, a message would have been displayed to the User again informing them that there was a failure to contact the Data Centre and did they wish to Retry or Cancel.
 8. The fact that there were only 4 attempts to contact the Data Centre indicates that the user must have selected Cancel this time.
 This would have resulted in a Forced Log Out.
-What this means is: - a. ~~System would have recalculated the basket and would have zeroized any non-recoverable transactions in this case the BT Bill and the Cash "change" Horizon would cancel those transactions that could be cancelled.
-In this case, the BT Bill and the Cash "change" could be cancelled because (1) those transactions do not get processed until the basket completes and in this instance the basket had failed.~~ - b. ~~The cash withdrawal transaction for £80 could not be cancelled.
-Prior to the disconnect, Horizon had already contacted the customer's bank to confirm that a cash withdrawal could be made from the customer's account.
-The customer's bank had therefore already registered the withdrawal from the customer's account and this transaction could not be cancelled.~~ - c. ~~b.
-It would then have resettled the basket indicating that £80 should be handed to the customer Horizon would then re-calculate the basket showing that the customer should have £80.
-This is because the only remaining transaction would have been the irreversible cash withdrawal for £80.~~ - d. ~~c.
-It Horizon would then have printed out 3 copies of the Disconnected Session Receipt which would indicate this.3 copies as follows: (one for Customer, one for Branch records and one to attach to the Till to aid with recovery).~~ - e. ~~d.
-It would not have printed out the AP receipt for the BT Bill.~~ - f. ~~Horizon would then have logged out and disconnected.~~ 9. ~~The SPMR should then have made sure that, in accordance with the Disconnect Receipt, the Customer had been given cash to the sum of £80.
-It is at this point~~ that the SPMR failed to follow the instructions from Horizon in that he did not ensure that the customer had received £80.
+What this means is: - a.
+System would have recalculated the basket and would have zeroized any non-recoverable transactions - in this case the BT Bill and the Cash "change" - b.
+It would then have resettled the basket indicating that £80 should be handed to the customer - c.
+It would then have printed out 3 copies of the Disconnected Session Receipt which would indicate this.

+3 copies as follows: one for Customer, one for Branch records and one to attach to the Till to aid with recovery.

-10. 9.-The system would then display the Log On screen.
-11. 10.-Again the User must have been aware of this as at 09:37:19 they Logged On again 12.
-11.-As part of the Log On process, the system checks the identity of the last basket successfully saved at the Data Centre (which appears to be 537803) and compares it with the identity of the last Basket successfully processed by the counter (in this case 537802).
-As the last basket saved in the Data Centre has a higher number than that considered to be the last successful basket processed by the counter, Recovery the recovery process in the Data Centre would then repeat the process that the counter carried out at step 8 above.
-This would have generated the Recovery Basket stored at 09:37:44 as Session 537805.537805 (ie. the reversal of both the BT Bill and the cash "change" but a valid transaction for the Cash Withdrawal).
-A Recovery receipt would have been printed to indicate this reflecting these transactions.
+- d.
+It would not have printed out the AP receipt for the BT Bill.
+9. The system would then display the Log On screen.
+10. Again the User must have been aware of this as at 09:37:19 they Logged on again

+11. As part of the Log On process, the system checks the identity of the last basket successfully saved at the Data Centre (which appears to be 537803) and compares it with the identity of the last Basket successfully processed by the counter (in this case 537802).
+As the last basket saved in the Data Centre has a higher number than that considered to be the last successful basket processed by the counter, Recover would then repeat the process that the counter carried out at step 8 above.
+This would have generated the Recovery Basket stored at 09:37:44 as Session 537805.
+A Recovery receipt would have been printed to indicate this.

-6. 5.-What the Logs don't support
+5. What the Logs don't support